 The AMI Imaging Centre is housed in the Institute of Infectious Disease and Molecular Medicine at the University of Cape Town, South Africa.
 The facility consists of a fleet of advanced light microscopes, tailored for life sciences and infectious disease research at high spatial and temporal resolution.
 It is also fully equipped with modern research laboratory equipment and tissue culture facilities specified to biosafety level II.

-The AMI Imaging Center will also serve as a project incubator for potential high impact projects.
-By offering these projects the necessary technical and scientific support and the time to develop, this incubation strategy will allow such high-impact projects to transition to more advanced open-access imaging centres such as HHMI Janelia, EMBL, UC-Berkeley, or elsewhere.
+The AMI Imaging Centre will also serve as a project incubator for potential high impact projects.
+By offering these projects the necessary technical and scientific support and the time to develop, this incubation strategy will allow high-impact projects to transition to more advanced open-access imaging centres such as HHMI Janelia, EMBL, UC-Berkeley, or elsewhere.